versatiles-org/versatiles-documentation/basics/versatiles_server.md

 ## Different IP/Port

-Per default versatiles uses 0.0.0.0:8080.
+By default versatiles uses 0.0.0.0:8080.
 If you want to change IP/Port use the options:

 - `-i`/`--ip`: e.g. `-i 127.0.0.1`
 - `-p`/`--port`: e.g. `-p 3000`